Progressive inflammatory neuropathy

-Progressive inflammatory neuropathy is a autoimmune disease that was identified in a report, released on January 31, 2008, by the Centers for Disease Control and Prevention.
+Progressive inflammatory neuropathy is an autoimmune disease that was identified in a report, released on January 31, 2008, by the Centers for Disease Control and Prevention.
 The first known outbreak of this neuropathy occurred in southeastern Minnesota in the United States.
 The disease was reported among slaughterhouse workers who appeared at various care facilities in the area reporting similar neurological symptoms.
 The disease was later identified at slaughterhouses in Indiana and Nebraska as well.
 The condition is characterized by acute paralysis, pain, fatigue, numbness, and weakness, especially in extremities.
 It was initially believed that workers might have contracted the disease through inhaling aerosols from pig brains that were created by a machine at the slaughterhouse and that an autoimmune response to the particles might have produced their mysterious peripheral neuropathy.
 These suspicions were confirmed in reports and investigations conducted at the Mayo Clinic in Rochester, Minnesota.

 Cause

 An initial comprehensive study of 24 known cases was conducted by multiple doctors from various disciplines at the Mayo Clinic.
 They identified the cause of this neurological disease to be long-term occupational exposure to aerosolized porcine brain and spinal tissue.
 Investigators from the Minnesota Department of Health simultaneously determined that the air pressure jet system used to extract the brain from pig carcasses was unsafe, as it would create an airborne mist of pig organs.
 The workers closest in proximity to the "head table", an area in the factory where the air system was used, were the most likely to be affected.
 The aerosolized mist was readily absorbed into the workers' nasal mucosa.
 The pig proteins were then recognized by their bodies as foreign and an autoimmune response was initiated.
 Researchers determined that the disease was due to the voltage-gated potassium channels being blocked by autoantibodies that are induced by pig brain antigen exposure, causing an intracellular build-up of potassium ions which causes inflammation and irritation, and consequently, hyper-excitability in the peripheral nervous system.
 It is this hyper-excitability that leads to the tingling, numbness, pain, and weakness.

 Researchers from the Mayo Clinic developed an animal model that involved mice receiving twice daily doses of minced pig brain tissue in saline intranasally.
 Biochemical testing indicated the signature autoantibodies (potassium channel antibodies, myelin basic protein antibodies and calcium channel antibodies) were present in experimental mice.

 This animal model confirmed the hypothesized mechanism of progressive inflammatory neuropathy.